 Projected Savings/ Benefits and Results to Date

-In the first quarter of 2013, the fleet team had already placed 81% of the vehicle orders for the year.
-Overall, vehicles were delivered 3.5 months sooner with the assistance of ARI –compared to 2012—and the customer achieved record results in to the areas of fleet productivity and support of its company’s mission to deliver safe, reliable natural gas and electricity.
-By the end of the third quarter of 2013, the client reduced administrative costs by $39,000 as the amount of manual work diminished.
+In the first quarter of year one, the fleet team had already placed 81% of the vehicle orders for the year.
+Overall, vehicles were delivered 3.5 months sooner with the assistance of ARI –compared to the previous year—and the customer achieved record results in to the areas of fleet productivity and support of its company’s mission to deliver safe, reliable natural gas and electricity.
+By the end of the third quarter, the client reduced administrative costs by $39,000 as the amount of manual work diminished.
 Ancillary savings of $339,000 were achieved relative to maintenance and fuel expenses.
 (Older vehicles are less fuel efficient and require more frequent and higher-priced maintenance than newer vehicles.)
 In total, the company saved $378,000 by automating its order requests and approvals process and by taking older vehicles out of service.

 Moving forward, the active process to con¬tinually review fleet vehicle applications and needs will produce sustained savings for the company in acquisition and operating expenses as well as elevate the status of the customer’s fleet team to a world class fleet.

 ARI's Business Intelligence & Analytics team helps client determine how the different types of vehicles in the fleet were being used, managed, and maintained.